MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-in-previous-versions-of-windows.md

 - Windows XP
 - Old Windows
 - WDK boot options
-ms.date: 04/18/2019
+ms.date: 07/19/2024
 ---

 # Boot Options in Previous Versions of Windows

 > [!IMPORTANT]
 > This topic describes the boot options supported in Windows XP and Windows Server 2003.
-If you are changing boot options for modern versions of Windows, see [Boot Options in Windows Vista and Later](./boot-options-in-windows.md).
+If you are changing boot options for modern versions of Windows, see [Overview of Boot Options in Windows](boot-options-in-windows.md).

 This section includes: